Select Page

 For more info, see the Electoral Commission:

-In order to run a hustings, then, here are the necessary steps:
+In order to run a hustings, here are the necessary steps:

-• Check venue suitability and availability.
-Find a venue that has the appropriate features:
+1. Check venue suitability and availability: Find a venue that has the appropriate features:

-• Propose the date and hustings: Once the above is done, send an e-mail (see Appendix 1 for contact information and a template email) to your local candidates (their email addresses can be found on campaign websites or local party websites).
-If these are unavailable, ask Right to Life UK for help: info@righttolife.org.uk
+1. Propose the date and hustings: Once the above is done, send an e-mail (see Appendix 1 for contact information and a template email) to your local candidates (their email addresses can be found on campaign websites or local party websites).
+If these are unavailable, ask Right To Life UK for help: info@righttolife.org.uk.

-• Book the venue: Once the candidates of the three main parties have confirmed (at least), book the venue you wish to use.
+1. Book the venue: Once candidates from major parties have confirmed, book the venue you wish to use.

-• Promote the event in local media and online: You will want to ensure people attend the hustings so you will want to:
+1. Promote the event in local media and online: You will want to ensure people attend the hustings so you may want to:

-• Make use of community notice boards, church websites and social media such as Facebook and Twitter.
+• Make use of community notice boards, church websites and social media such as Facebook, Instagram and X (formerly known as Twitter).

 • Finally, it is a good idea to send a press release after the event, even if local media don’t attend, along with key quotes from the candidates and photos.

-• Secure necessary equipment and volunteers: You will need a long table for the candidates to sit at, along with the moderator.
-You will also need at least 2-3 microphones (one for candidates to the right of the moderator, one for the candidates to the left of the moderator, and one later for the audience).
+1. Secure necessary equipment and volunteers: You will need a long table for the candidates to sit at, along with the moderator.
+You will also need at least two or three microphones (one for candidates to the right of the moderator, one for the candidates to the left of the moderator, and one later for the audience).
 If the venue you will use does not have microphones and a sound system to go with it, you will need to secure these yourself.

 You will also need volunteers for the following purposes: